|

 The mother archetype is romanticized and stereotyped to fit rigid norms.
 Many legends present the mother as either exceedingly noble or irredeemably wicked, with little nuance or depth.

 This idealization turns the mother figure into a perfect hero or a villain.
 The grey parts of human nature are rarely explored in mother archetype character designs.
+Romanticizing the mother image promotes societal expectations of parenting, including altruism, care, and sacrifice.
+However, this simple depiction fails to capture the full range of human experience and the complexities related to maternal bonding.

 Different types of literary mother archetypes

 1. The nurturer.
 The most prevalent type is the nurturer.
-She is compassionate, supportive, and selfless like a mother.
+She is compassionate, supportive, and selfless, like a mother.
 Her priority is others’ needs and creating a safe and loving atmosphere.
 Think Molly Weasley from Harry Potter or Morticia Addams from The Addams Family (in a more whimsical sense).

 3. Warrior Mother: This powerful defender fights for her children and beliefs.
 Strong and resourceful, she teaches resilience.
 Wonder Woman’s Queen Hippolyta and Erin Brockovich are examples.